Book Review - Allegiant by Veronica Roth

 This book is sadly the last one in the divergent trilogy, and definitely, one to leave a scar.
 Not only does it answer all your questions about the past, but gives you shivers about the future.
 Starting off with the plot of the book, which has made my nerves snap with every coming event…..

 I dare say, how willed I was on knowing what was outside the gates and why Tris’s society was divided into factions in the first place.
 But the greatest thing about this book has to go to how the main story protagonists have developed a sense of character since the first book.
-Without giving too many spoilers, the relationship between Tris and Tobias was heartbreaking to read.
+Without giving too many spoilers, the relationship between Tris and Tobias are heartbreaking to read.

 As Tris and Tobias get to learn more about their past, and what Divergence really was, it took something away from them, the same something that bonded them together.